Our Verdict

 Should You Buy the Dyson V15 Detect?

 If it fits your budget, we wholeheartedly recommend it.
 The cleaning power of this model is outstanding.
 While it's not the priciest option in the Dyson lineup, it's still a significant investment.
-However, considering the advanced technology, efficiency, and overall performance, it's worth the price tag—despite minor drawbacks like the on/off trigger and difficulting to push around.
+However, considering the advanced technology, efficiency, and overall performance, it's worth the price tag—despite minor drawbacks like the on/off trigger and the difficulty of pushing it around on carpet.

 What Other Stick Vacuums Should You Consider?